nordcraftengine/documentation/docs/guides/contribution/index.md

 1. Identify which section your page belongs to
 2. Create a new folder with an appropriate name
    - For example: `the-editor` for the main section
-   - Or `the-editor/bottom-bar` for a page within a section
+   - Or `the-editor/bottom-bar` for a child page within a parent section
 3. Create an `index.md` file within this folder
 4. Add the folder and page to the [docs/index.json](../../index.json) file